anthean/anthean.github.io/README.md

-hello stalker! i'm trying to make a portfolio
+hiya stalker -- i'm trying to make a portfolio :D